-Why is it that, for many people, we value partnerships in Life far more than we do in Business?
+Why is it that, for many people, we value partnerships and friendship in Life far more than we do in Business?

 In our personal lives we are grateful to – and for – our significant other.
-For our kids, our relatives (most of the time…), and our friends.
+For our kids, our relatives (OK most of the time…), and our friends.

-In business, partnerships are often seen as somehow second-best.
+In business, partnerships are often seen as being somehow second-best.
 Pick up most business journals today and you’re more likely to read about some entrepreneur who made it big, in spite of adversity, and did it on their own (even if that’s BS – no-one achieves success on their own).
 There doesn’t seem to be so many success stories written about partners.

 Today, every business has partners.
 Whether you’re a solopreneur or a mega multinational, every organization has support partners that help make things just that touch easier.
-Maybe it’s to help with corporate accounting, or cleaning the office, supplying the raw materials to make the product, or the sales channel to sell it.
+Maybe it’s to help with corporate accounting, or cleaning the office.
+Perhaps it’s supplying the raw materials to make the product, or the sales channel to sell it.
 Maybe it’s a devoted brand advocate who “likes” a Facebook update, shares a Tweet, or comments on a LinkedIn article.

-At KEXINO all our clients are our partners, but I’d go further than that.
+Sure, I consider every single one of our clients as being partners, but I’d go even further than that.
 To me, the word “partnership” implies a two-way relationship.
 It’s as much about you looking out for me, as it is me looking out for you.
 In fact, the word “partner” doesn’t go far enough.
 The word I’m looking for is “friend.”

-I’m proud of the fact that we don’t have customers – or partners.
-We have friends that we do business with.
+I’m proud of the fact that we don’t have customers, clients – or even partners.
+Instead, we have friends that we do business with.
 And that’s the way it should be.